e2ue4/e2ue4/README.md

 - 👋 Hi, I’m @e2ue4
-- 👀 I’m interested in hacking and seoftware enjinering
+- 👀 I’m interested in hacking and software enjinering
 - 🌱 I’m currently learning at school.
 - 💞️ I’m looking to collaborate on some hackers
 - 📫 How to reach me ...